Yard Sale Signage: Make it Easier for Treasure Hunters!

 In our area, most yard sales take place on Saturdays and mostly in the morning.
 This means that the early bird gets the worm as the saying goes.
 It doesn’t matter whether you call it a yard sale, garage sale, tag sale, or junk sale, it’s all the same to us.

-It is great to have a co-pilot to read the map (or app – more on that in a second.)
+It is great to have a co-pilot to read the map if possible (or app – more on that in a second.)
 We grab a to-go mug of our favorite cuppa and head out the door.

-Once we find a yard sale we make sure to park where we know we will be able to get leave easily and not get blocked in of course while obeying all parking signs.
+Once we find a yard sale we make sure to park where we know we will be able to leave easily and not get blocked in of course while obeying all parking signs.
 We walk quickly, make decisions quickly, carry a lot of small bills to pay for our finds and move on.
-We don’t have long before we have to get back to the ARCANACOPIA shop so we MOVE IT.
+We don’t have long before we have to get back to the ARCANACOPIA workshop so we MOVE IT.
 It’s good exercise too!